Hongqi HQ9

-The Hongqi HQ9 is a luxury minivan produced by the Chinese automaker Hongqi since 2022.
+The Hongqi HQ9 is a luxury minivan produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group.

 Overview

 The Hongqi HQ9 is a 7-seater vehicle.
 The interior features leather seats, wooden trim, and a two-screen setup.
 The center console is dominated by a large wireless charging pad and additionally, a 16-speaker Dynaudio sound system is in charge of the music.
 The front row of the HQ9 has a digital instrument cluster and a central infotainment screen on the dashboard.

 The Hongqi HQ9 is powered by a 2.0-litre turbocharged gasoline engine plus 48V mild hybrid system with a maximum output of 252 hp and 380Nm, mated to an eight-speed semi-automatic transmission.
 Acceleration time from 0 to 100 km/h is 9.5 seconds and fuel consumption is 8.8L/100 km.

 Bestune M9

-A rebadged version produced by Bestune was set to be launched in November 2022 during the 2022 Guangzhou Auto Show.
-Bestune's version of the MPV was expected to be named the Bestune M9, and features restyled front and rear end designs.
+A rebadged version produced by Bestune was launched in November 2022 during the 2022 Guangzhou Auto Show.
+The Bestune version of the MPV was expected to be named the Bestune M9, and features restyled front and rear end designs.